 I decided to become a full-time freelance writer a little more than a year ago.
 I was nervous even though I had built up my freelance writing career while working in marketing full-time and I also had contracts with a handful of publications.
-When I had a number of clients and was making almost as much as my full-time job from only working late nights and weekends, I realized I was running a business.
-It’s a different business model than the women I interview for my career profile series, but it is a business, not a hobby.
+When I had several clients and was making almost as much as my full-time job from only working late nights and weekends, I realized I was running a business.
+It’s a different business model than the women I interviewed for my career profile series, but it is a business, not a hobby.
 Once I had that mindset shift, I started taking it more seriously, tracking my income meticulously, and pitching more frequently.
 Here are some of my tips for starting a freelance writing business.

-Start Small:
+Start small:

 I started by writing for smaller publications to find my voice.
-The publications I chose had syndication partnerships with bigger publications like Mashable, Fast Company, and TIME so some of my articles were published on those sites.
-I simply wanted to gain experience and write about topics I cared about — but it was a confidence boost to have my pieces selected by editors at the larger publications.
+The publications I chose had syndication partnerships with bigger publications like Mashable, FastCompany, and Time so some of my articles were published on those sites.
+I simply wanted to gain experience and write about topics I cared about — but it was a confidence boost to have my pieces selected by editors at larger publications.

-Get Organized:
+Get organized:

-Write a Blog:
+Write a blog:

 I was able to transition from law to marketing and journalism because of blogging.
 I enjoy having a spot to publish anything I want without having to get a pitch approved.
 I share everything from interviews with women I admire to new beauty product finds to career advice.
 I think it’s important for everyone to have a personal brand and Elana Lyn is mine.
 I also use it for my portfolio.

-Keep Pitching:
+Keep pitching:

 Stick to the Ven Diagram: